andreipfeiffer/css-in-js/README.md

 ✅ **Global styles**
 All solutions offer a way to define global styles, some with a separate API.
+   - **JSS** has a convoluted API for this, which requires an additional plugin, which we didn't figure out how to implement

 ✅ **SSR**
 All solutions are able to be Server-Side Rendered by Next.js.

 ✅ **Vendor prefixes**
 All solutions add vendor specific prefixes out-of-the-box.
+   - **JSS** requires an additional plugin for this

 ✅ **Unique class names**
 All solutions generate unique class names, like CSS Modules do.

+✅ **Full CSS support**
+All solutions support most CSS properties that you would need: **pseudo classes & elements**, **media queries**, **keyframes** are the ones that we tested.

 🟠 **Increased FCP**
-SSR styles are added as `<style>` tags in the `<head>`, which will result in higher FCP than regular CSS, because `.css` files can and will be loaded in paralel to other resources, while big `<style>` content will be sent and parsed along with the HTML. ⚠️ **Exception: CSS Modules & Treat**.
+For solutions that don't support `.css` file extraction, **SSRed** styles are added as `<style>` tags in the `<head>`, which will result in higher FCP than regular CSS, because `.css` files can and will be loaded in paralel to other resources, while big `<style>` content will be sent and parsed along with the HTML.
+- **CSS Modules** and **Treat** dont' have this problem, because they extract

 🟠 **Dead code removal**
 Most solution say they remove unused code/styles.
 This is only **half-true**.
 Unused code is indeed more difficult to accumulate, especially of you compare it to large `.css` files as we used to write a century ago.
 But when compared to CSS Modules, the differencies are not that big.
-Any solution that offers the option to write **selectors** will bundle unused styles.
+Any solution that offers the option to write **selectors** or **nested styles** will bundle unused styles.
+Even solutions that don't offer this option, have the same problem.

+Basically, what you get is code removal when you delete the component, because the styles are colocated.
+Also, when using Styled Components syntax (available with many solutions) you get the styles removed when you delete the Styled Component.

 ❌ **No component deduping**
 If a component is imported by 2 different routes, it will be send twice to the client.
 This is probably a limitation of Next.js and probably could be fixed with module federation, currently not supported in Next.js 10.